SyedMuhaimen01/SyedMuhaimen01/README.md

 - 👋 Hi, I’m @SyedMuhaimen01
-- I am currently doing my bachelors in Computer Science from NUCES-FAST Islamabad.
-I am intrested in android development and have done several projects in this domain.
+- Currently doing my bachelors in computer science, i am interested in the android/web development domain.
+I am passoinate about working in dynamic teams and contributing to team projects

 <!---
 SyedMuhaimen01/SyedMuhaimen01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.